 Utility power isolation is a central safety and planning topic in concrete demolition, gutting works, and special demolition.
 It establishes the prerequisite for structures, components, and technical systems to be processed or deconstructed safely.
 Especially when separating reinforced concrete with concrete demolition shears or during controlled splitting with stone and concrete splitters, consistent utility power isolation prevents unintended contact with live lines and reduces electrical hazards.
 This article combines fundamental knowledge with practical guidance from typical Darda GmbH application scenarios.
+In professional deconstruction, the procedure is also referred to as electrical isolation, de-energization, or lockout-tagout within the applicable framework rules.

-Definition: What is meant by utility power isolation
+Definition: What is meant by utility power isolation?

 Utility power isolation is understood to be the targeted, traceable, and secured isolation of electrical installations or parts of installations from the supply network in order to establish a de-energized state.
 The goal is to protect people, equipment, and structures during activities such as drilling, sawing, cutting, crushing, or splitting from electric shock, arc faults, and consequential damage.
 Utility power isolation includes switching off, securing against re-energization, verifying absence of voltage, and supplementary protective measures.
 In deconstruction projects this applies to both building installations (low voltage) and project-specific construction power supply.
 It is part of work preparation and is usually planned and carried out by qualified electrical specialists.
 In combination with hydraulic demolition tools and power units, it forms the basis for a controlled, low-interference construction process.